-Eric Kahnert is a morning anchor for KFMB-TV in San Diego, California.
+Eric Kahnert is an 8-time Emmy Award winning veteran journalist and anchor for CBS 8 in San Diego, California.

-Prior to joining News 8 in 2017, Eric held main anchor duties at KMGH, the ABC affiliate in Denver, Colorado, where he received multiple Emmy® awards for anchoring and reporting.
+Prior to joining News 8, Eric was the main evening anchor at KMGH, the ABC affiliate in Denver, Colorado, where he received multiple Emmy awards for anchoring and reporting.
 Viewers turned to Eric for some of Colorado's biggest news, investigative, weather and sports stories, including the Aurora theater shooting trial, and numerous destructive and deadly storms and wildfires.
 Eric also served as weekend anchor at KUSA, the NBC affiliate in Denver, where his live reports were featured on Dateline NBC and CNN.
 He also anchored at KSTP, the ABC affiliate in Minneapolis, Minnesota, where he grew up.

-Eric and his wife, Allison, enjoy trying new things around San Diego with their three young children.
-When he's not enjoying quality family time or volunteering, you'll catch him playing hockey or attempting to play a round of golf.
+Eric and his wife, Allison, enjoy trying new hiking spots, and beaches around San Diego with their three children.
+When he's not enjoying quality family time or volunteering, you'll catch Eric coaching youth baseball and hockey teams, playing in a pick-up hockey game, or stuck in a sand trap while attempting to play golf.